Todtnauberg

 Todtnauberg is a German village in Black Forest (Schwarzwald) belonging to the municipality of Todtnau, in Baden-Württemberg.
-It is named after the homonym mount ("berg" means hill or mountain in German).
+It is named after the homonymous mountain ("berg" means hill or mountain in German).
 It is famous because it is the place where the German philosopher Martin Heidegger had a chalet and wrote portions of his major work, Being and Time.

 History

 The village was an autonomous municipality until it was merged into Todtnau on 1 April 1974.

 Geography

 The village is 1150 m amsl, 7 km north of Todtnau, in the northeastern corner of Lörrach District.
 It is a distance of 29 km from Freiburg, 48 km from Lörrach, 60 km from Basel, in Switzerland, and 90 km from Mulhouse, in France.
 The town is within hiking distance of Feldberg, the highest point in the Black Forest, and its open, well-sunlit valley helps sustain its popularity as a destination for skiing in the winter and hiking in the summer.